 It can be hard to tell if the things left behind are rubbish or something of value.
 Landlords need to follow these simple rules to protect both themselves and the tenant.
-These rules apply to all residential tenancies, including boarding house tenancies.
+These rules apply to all residential tenancies, including boarding houses.

-If the landlord can’t contact the tenant, or the tenant doesn’t collect the goods, landlords have two options.
+- If you can’t contact the tenant, or they don’t collect the goods, landlords have two options.
 More information on each option is outlined below.

-The landlord can apply to the Tenancy Tribunal for an order about how to deal with the goods.
+The landlord can apply to the Tenancy Tribunal for an order on how to deal with the goods.

-The Tribunal can order for the goods to be:
+The Tribunal can order the goods to be:

 - disposed of